ebi-pf-team/interproscan6/docs/workflows_modules.md

 ## Combine `applications_channel` and (`fasta_channel` OR `sequences_to_analyse`)

-Here we takes in all sequences that were identified as having not been previously analysed by InterPro and combine with an applications_channel to get a cartesian product of all applications we will analyse and the subset of fasta files.
+Here, we takes all sequences that were identified as having not been previously analysed by InterPro (or all them, in case of disable_precalc) and combine with an applications_channel to get a cartesian product of all applications we will analyse and the subsets of fasta files.
 This way we parallelize the workflow in `number_of_applications x number_of_splitted_fasta_files` flows.
 You can better visualize what happens in the example below:

 ![image](https://github.com/ebi-pf-team/interproscan6/assets/17861151/7310f97d-cec3-4d63-8c13-a399a5fb9ef4)